Lopud island in the Elaphiti archipelago, southern Dalmatia

 September–October

-Calm, warm, and perfect for swimming and relaxation.
-Crowds thin noticeably, the sea stays warm well into October, and the island takes on a golden, unhurried quality.
+Calm, warm and ideal for swimming and slow days.
+Crowds thin noticeably, the sea stays warm well into October and the island takes on a golden, unhurried quality.

 • Quieter beaches and walks